ARTICLES OF ASSOCIATION

 - Resolution regarding adoption of the income statement and the balance sheet as well as the consolidated income statement and consolidated balance sheet;

 - Resolution regarding appropriation of the company's profit or loss in accordance with the adopted balance sheet;

 - Issue of discharge from liability for the directors and the CEO;

-- Determination of the number of directors and alternate directors and, where appropriate, auditors and alternate auditors;
+- Determination of the number of directors and, where appropriate, auditors and alternate auditors;

 - Determination of fees for the board of directors and, where appropriate, the auditors;

 - Any other business incumbent on the general meeting pursuant to the Swedish Companies Act or the articles of association.